Foss-Eikeland

-Foss-Eikeland or Foss Eikjeland is a village in the western part of the large Sandnes municipality in Rogaland county, Norway.
-The village lies just south of the city of Sandnes, just north of the river Figgjoelva and the municipal border.
-The neighboring village of Orstad (in Klepp municipality) lies to the south, across the river.
+Foss-Eikeland or Foss-Eikjeland is a village in the western part of the large Sandnes Municipality in Rogaland county, Norway.
+The village lies south of the city of Sandnes, just north of the river Figgjoelva and the municipal border.
+The neighboring village of Orstad (in Klepp Municipality) lies to the south, across the river.
 The Ålgård Line previously had a station at Foss-Eikeland, but the railway line is currently closed, but not abandoned.